rstacruz/cheatsheets/react.md

 updated: 2017-10-10
 weight: -10
 intro: |
-  [React](https://reactjs.org/) is a JavaScript library for building user interfaces.
+  One-page reference to [React](https://reactjs.org/)'s components, lifecycle hooks, with examples and more.
+React is a JavaScript library for building user interfaces.
 This guide targets React v15 to v16.
 ---

 {%raw%}